outlandishideas/social-monitor/README.md

 To create a new migration run `./vendor/bin/phinx create ANewMigration` from the base project folder.
 The name of the migration must be in Camel-case.
 This will create a new migration file in the `migrations` folder, which you can start working on.

 For full documentation see the [Phinx Documentation](http://docs.phinx.org/en/latest/)

+## Public folder

+For security reasons, `index.php` has been moved to the `/public` folder so that configuration files in the base project folder are no longer publically accessible.

+You will need to alter the configuration on your machine to make the `/public` folder the `DocumentRoot` for this project using either apache or nginx.